 As you connect with people, remember to bring an open mind and positive attitude to exploring new options.
 Considering alternatives such as contracting opportunities can help broaden your network and often lead to extended or permanent roles.

 As recruiters, we are in contact with a large number of people not happy in their current jobs, so it’s important to find a position that makes you feel fulfilled.
 The reality is that many roles are made redundant through circumstances beyond your control.
 As technology evolves and workplaces change through digital transformations, restructures and consequential redundancies are inevitable.

-Often redundancies can be the catalyst for a positive career changes, so preparing yourself for the future and staying open minded and optimistic about career possibilities might help you land the job of your dreams.
+Often redundancies can be the catalyst for a positive career change, so preparing yourself for the future and staying open-minded and optimistic about career possibilities might help you land the job of your dreams.